 - 1 (4 to 5-pound), deboned

 - 4 tablespoons butter

 - 1 tablespoon browning sauce (such as Gravy Master® or Kitchen Bouquet®)

 - Kosher salt and freshly ground black pepper

 - Have the turkey, duck, and chicken already deboned (save the bones for stock) before you begin to assemble the turducken.
 Keep all of the poultry refrigerated until you are ready to use it.
 Do not assemble turducken until you are ready to bake it in order to avoid foodborne illness from contaminated stuffing.

-- Measure out 2-1/4 cups of bread stuffing and set aside.
+- Measure out 2 and 1/4 cups of bread stuffing and set aside.
 Place remaining 1/2 cup of bread stuffing in another bowl and add 1/2 cup of the cornbread stuffing along with the whole berry cranberry sauce, and pecans.
 Toss gently to combine.
-Place remaining 1-1/2 cups cornbread stuffing aside.
+Place remaining 1 and 1/2 cups cornbread stuffing aside.
 You should have 3 separate stuffings.

 - In a fitted with the metal blade, combine butter, garlic, sage, and thyme until herbs are finely chopped.